 Because the new mother has experienced shaking during childbirth, her body is still vulnerable and cold.
 At this juncture, she will need all the support she can get – whether mental, physical or emotional.

 So here are a few ways to help her feel calm and relaxed.

 Almost instantly after the new mum experiences shaking during childbirth, doctors and nurses should ideally cover her up in blankets.
 This keeps her feeling warm and will relax her body.

 Usually, doctors cover up the upper body at the delivery table because they know what’s coming.
 Once the delivery has taken place and the mother is all cleaned up, she is completely covered in warm blankets and given some time to rest.

 Shaking during pregnancy before and after labour: Skin-to-skin contact with the baby can help bring down a new mother’s temperature. | Image courtesy: Dreamstime

 2. Skin-to-skin with the baby

 Doctors usually advise new mums to immediately hold their babies.
-If possible, they are asked to give skin-to-skin contact to feel warm.
+If possible, mums should make skin-to-skin contact with the little one to feel warm.